 - ½ cups whole wheat pastry flour

-- 7 ounces pistachios, deshelled plus 2 tbsp whole wheat pastry flour
+- 7 ounces pistachios deshelled plus 2 tablespoon whole wheat pastry flour

 - seeds from 1 pomegranate

 - Preheat oven to 350degrees F. Grease a deep 8-inch round cake pan and coat with flour.